UNDERSTANDING THE BALLOT

 WHAT’S REQUIRED: MASS MAILINGS AND PUBLIC MEETINGS.

-The strict legal requirements of the outreach phase are:
+SBS’ most strict requirements of the outreach phase are:

-Currently, none of these requirements have been met; we will be mailing the ballot to all addresses in the coming months, and hope to host our first public meeting slightly later on.
+We hope to host our first public meeting in the late summer.
 SBS requires we reach a total response rate of approximately 20% before setting the date of the official public meetings.
-We hope to have them in the near future!
+We will continue to circulate our petition until we receive the number of responses required to hold these meetings.

 All other events and initiatives we hold are purely self-organized to spread the word around the neighborhood!
 If we haven’t reached you yet, we’re sorry!
 It’s a big district and we’re trying our best.
 We encourage you to contact us if you would like to help us hold an event for a specific local population which you are a part of.